top of page

 I love writing and sharing stories, and Lifeword Ministries gave me a unique opportunity to be a blog writer for them.
 I was shocked and humbled, to say the least, that the Lord would want someone like me, a nobody, to share His name through my story.
 I've served as a Board Member with them as they make decisions about ministry efforts in the future, and now have joined their amazing team to make Jesus Christ's name known to the ends of the earth.
 If you are a hunter or fisherman, you might also enjoy a new show Shaun has been working on for social media.
 He shares his love for the outdoors and the Lord in a fun way on "Outdoors with Shaun Merrell".
 A new show comes out on the 1st and the 15th of every month.

 We love what this organization is able to accomplish and choose to financially support this ministry with every litter born.
-We would love for you to learn more about this organization that uses multiple media outlets to share the gospel across the globe in more than 130 languages in 123 countries.
+We would love for you to learn more about this organization that uses multiple media outlets to share the gospel across the globe in more than 165 languages throughout the world.
 Check out what Lifeword is doing and pray about financially supporting them as well.

 https://lifeword.org